Albert Poater

 Dr. Albert Poater-Associate Professor

 My research interests have been focused on two main topics: understanding the mechanism involving bioinorganic and inorganic molecules; and organometallic catalysis.
 Although more than the half of my computational projects tried to give insight to experimental issues, there is another precious part that tries to make a step forward, in terms of prediction of reactivity, including the description of the sterics of a ligand by the vBur index, which is user friendly for experimentalists thanks to a web server.
 Overall, the next years will be based on the work in collaboration with the outstanding world experimental groups to ensure research of high quality; develop new strategies to improve the synthesis of candidate drugs thanks to olefin metathesis catalysts, get the right recipe to transform water in molecular hydrogen as a source of energy by ruthenium water oxidation catalysts, and last but not least the hydrogenation and fixation of CO2.
+In particular, and related to industry interests, predictive chemistry in organic chemistry: Through DFT computational calculations to reach the selection of the molecules with the most potential to be synthesized experimentally.

 Computational organometallic catalysis